The Yoga Teacher's Heart Attack

 In fact, I taught hot yoga for over twelve years and often challenged myself to stand on one leg while teaching to better boost the calorie burn by engaging the large muscles ... and yet ...

-With all my devoted 17 years of Grey’s Anatomy watching (not to mention my 15 years as a studious E.R. fan), I expected on that sleepy Monday morning in 2017 that I’d be greeted by a competent group of medical folks who would express concern about a woman presenting with chest pain.
+With all my devoted 17 years of Grey’s Anatomy watching (not to mention my 15 years as a studious E.R. fan), I expected on that sleepy Monday morning in 2017 that I’d be greeted by a competent group of medical folks who would express concern about a woman presenting with chest pain and shortness of breath.
 I’d be wheeled into the room where they do the EKG and Dr. Teddy Altman would squeeze my forearm reassuringly and say something about having caught my heart problem “in time.”

-What I did not expect, nor even imagine in my worst nightmare, was being misdiagnosed with “prediabetes syndrome.”
-And when I told the lady ER doctor, who did bare a very close resemblance to Dr. April Kepner, “My heart really hurts, it feels weird, like it can’t beat right” that lady ER doctor tapped my forearm as though we were in a sorority, chums, and said “hormonal shifts can make the heart feel fluttery.”
+When I told the lady E.R. doctor “My heart really hurts, it feels weird, like it can’t beat right” -- she tapped my forearm as though we were in a sorority, chums, and said “hormonal shifts can make the heart feel fluttery.”

-I read on my discharge papers that I had elevated cardiac enzymes and three EKG abnormalities.
+Then I noted my discharge papers found elevated cardiac enzymes and three EKG abnormalities.

 Us gals are being killed off simply because we don’t have a penis.
-According to the JAMA, women are seven times more likely than men to be misdiagnosed and discharged in the middle of a heart attack.
+According to the Journal of the American Medical Association, women are seven times more likely than men to be misdiagnosed and discharged in the middle of a heart attack.

 Seven times more likely to die just because we are women.

-Regardless, I was taking my patient advocacy into my hands and going to a highly recommended cardiologist, who diagnosed me as being extra sensitive, like “a fainting goat.”
+After the E.R. visit, I was thrilled to get in to see a highly recommended cardiologist, who diagnosed me as being extra sensitive, like “a fainting goat.”
 (His words, not mine.)

-(Later, I read in my medical record his notes that my “noncardiac chest pain” was likely due to anxiety.
+Later, when I read in my medical records, I noted that he said my “noncardiac chest pain” was likely due to anxiety.

-(But wait, there's more!
-When I requested a copy of my medical records about one year after my 'noncardiac' chest pain ... again with the three EKG abnormalities ... the doctor added a note that said "In hindsight, patient chest pain likely caused by myocardial bridge."
-Oh, duuuuude.)
+Even worse ... when I asked for a second copy of my medical records about one year after my 'noncardiac' chest pain ... the doctor added a note that said "In hindsight, patient chest pain likely caused by severe myocardial bridge."
+Oh, duuuuude.

 But I’m getting ahead of myself.